Frequently Asked Questions

 Override On/Off.
 It will turn the transmission on or off regardless

-of the state of the siren.
+of the state of the lightbar.

 The switch on the right is for